-Following this time of sadness, we invite any comments regarding your relative's endof-life care so that we can learn and develop our services.
-Please use the Freepost address below to share your thoughts.
+Following this time of sadness, we invite any comments with regard to your relative's end-of-life care, so that we can learn and develop our services.
+Please use the Freepost at the bottom of the page.

 If you could tell us the ward area and name of your relative that would be helpful, but this information is not essential.